How Dedicated Servers Fit into a Cloud Server World

 The hallmark of the M5 Dedicated Servers are customized solutions and experienced attentive help when you need it.
 When your needs require it, we balance your cloud services with dedicated hardware systems.

-Some possible requirements may include:
+Some possible requirements for dedicated cloud hosting may include:

 • Advanced dedicated servers